mikoim/tradingview-price-correction-indicator/README.md

 # Correction Table Indicator for TradingView

-A powerful TradingView indicator that displays a comprehensive table showing price corrections from All-Time High (ATH) and the 200-day Simple Moving Average (SMA).
+A powerful TradingView indicator that displays a comprehensive table showing price corrections from All-Time High (ATH) and the 200-day Moving Average (SMA or EMA).

 ![Correction Table Indicator](./ss.png)

 ## Features

-- Real-time calculation of 200-day Simple Moving Average (SMA)
+- Real-time calculation of 200-day Moving Average (SMA or EMA)
-- Display of current price deviations from 200 SMA
+- Display of current price deviations from 200 MA (SMA or EMA)
-- ATH-based correction levels (-10%, -20%, -30%, -40%, -50%)
+- ATH-based correction levels (-10%, -20%, -30%, ..., -90%)
 - Clear visualization through a customizable table
 - Price differences shown in both absolute and percentage terms
 - Color-coded positive/negative deviations for better readability